luau-project/minpack-builder/doc/Build-and-Install-on-Windows-LLVM-Flang-MSVC-like.md

 ### Install LLVM flang (MSVC-like) with Miniforge

-1. Launch a vanilla (admin rights not needed) new fresh ``x64 Native Tools Command Prompt for VS 2022`` to build 64-bit flang-new.
+1. Launch a vanilla (admin rights not needed) new fresh ``x64 Native Tools Command Prompt for VS 2022`` to build 64-bit flang.

     ![Screenshot from 2024-05-05 17-31-44](https://github.com/luau-project/minpack-builder/assets/18295115/3cc4a4e0-5a36-4f3c-b087-9136e94e3148)